Saturday, June 07, 2008

 Soundsculpture Installation:

 The ABC project will furnish material for a subsequent development proposed to The Performance Space and The Carriage Works as an interactive sound-sculpture installation, distributed throughout the Carriage Works allowing visitors to take a mobile unit and activate ‘sonic memories’.
-This will be augmented by single daily keynote sound event (say at noon) in which a leitmotiv sound will pass momentarily along the axis of the foyer space ~ for example; a recording of a steam locomotive moving past a platform, a sort of sonic haunting lasting some 60 second only ~ a ghostly time marker!
+This will be augmented by a single daily keynote sound event (say at noon) in which a leitmotiv sound will pass momentarily along the axis of the foyer space ~ for example; a recording of a steam locomotive moving past a platform, a sort of sonic haunting lasting some 60 seconds only ~ a ghostly time marker!

-The physical installation will comprise of up to 24 small Rail structures (sculptures) installed throughout the Carriage Works.
-These ‘stations’ will be modelled upon fragments of viaducts, bridges, rail-heads etc ~ the salient point being that they will all include a short section of ‘track’.
+The physical installation will comprise up to 24 small Rail structures (sculptures) installed throughout the Carriage Works.
+These ‘stations’ will be modelled upon fragments of viaducts, bridges, rail heads etc ~ the salient point being that they will all include a short section of ‘track’.
 I imagine each of these structures to be no more than 1.5m high, 1.5 wide and about 0.5m deep, they will be attached to walls or columns and made of Steel, Wood and Aluminium.

 Visitors will be invited to take a small and slightly abstracted locomotive (these will be some 400mm in length rather like a ‘Lionel’ model train).
 When placed upon any section of track the audio narrative will emanate from the speaker encased in the Locomotive’s body, thus visitors will actually ‘perform’ a journey to audit the work.